Mistralys/changelog-parser/README.md

 # 5.0 ~ Optional version label
 ```

+For more information on the spectrum of version strings that can be used,
+have a look at the supported formats in the [mistralys/version-parser](https://github.com/Mistralys/version-parser#supported-version-strings)
+package, which is used to read them.

 ### Nesting the changelog in a document

 The way the parser analyzes the Markdown document means that the